Atlas975/Notes/MediaCoding/ImageMatching/Harris_corner_detection.md

 ![[Pasted image 20240323204134.png|300|300]]

-- A simple way to adapt to this is to test various window sizes and see which one gives the highest R values, however this testing method is inefficient
+- A simple way to adapt to this is to test various window sizes and see which one gives the highest R values, however this testing method is inefficient.
+Instead a [[Gaussian_pyramid|Gaussian pyramid]] is used

 ![[Pasted image 20240323204430.png|150|150]]